 Long-term financial planning.
-As a result of the loss of casino license fee revenue in FY 2020-21, the City's General Fund balance declined by 19.3 percent from \$23.6 million at June 30, 2020 to \$19.0 million at June 30, 2021.
-In prior years by Council resolution, the City had set a committed fund balance of \$15 million for contingencies including damages caused by a major earthquake, a 25 percent loss of casino revenues, major repairs of buildings due to casualty losses, and litigation losses of \$500,000 or more.
-As a result of the pandemic in FY 2019-20, Council approved the use of some of the contingency funds to offset the loss of casino revenues.
-During FY 20-21, Council resolved to replenish the contingency commitment reserve back to the original commitment amount of \$15.0 million.
-At June 30, 2021, the General Fund's \$19.0 million fund balance is comprised of \$2.5 million for nonspendable long-term receivables, \$11.2 million committed for contingencies, \$2.9 million committed for equipment and projects, and \$2.3 million unassigned fund balance.
+As a result of the loss of casino license fee revenue in FY 2020-21, the City's General Fund contingency reserve was necessary to be used, and the contingency commitment of \$14.9 million was reduced to \$11.2 million.
+During FY 20-21, Council resolved to replenish the contingency commitment reserve back to the original commitment amount of \$15.0 million, and during FY 2021-22, the contingency commitment was able to be increased to \$12.7 million.
+The City's intent is to continue increasing the contingency commitment annually as is prudent from the unassigned fund balance.
+At June 30, 2022, the General Fund's \$24.7 million fund balance is comprised of \$2.4 million for nonspendable long-term receivables and prepaid items, \$12.7 million committed for contingencies, \$4.0 million committed for equipment and projects, and \$5.6 million unassigned fund balance.
 The structure of the City's General Fund balance allows for flexibility in budget projections and provides the City with funding during unexpected fiscal emergencies, such as was needed in FY 2019-20 and 2020-21.
-As the unassigned fund balance represents 15 percent of FY 2020-21 General Fund expenditures, careful planning will be necessary to ensure that the fund balance will be sustained through the uncertainty of the coming years.
+As the unassigned fund balance represents 39 percent of FY 2021-22 General Fund expenditures, careful planning will be necessary to ensure that the fund balance will be sustained through the uncertainty of the coming years.
 The City's long-term economic outlook should be sustained through careful planning, and the City will continue to work hard to preserve its resources and to provide a high level of service to its residents.